 If you created the partition during installation, you are returned to the installation overview screen.

-Snapshots/Rollback with Snapper, (↑Administration Guide) and Section 1.0,
+System Recovery and Snapshot Management with Snapper, (↑Administration Guide) and

-It is possible to create snapshots of Btrfs subvolumes - either manually, or automatically based on system events.
+It is possible to create snapshots of Btrfs subvolumes—either manually, or automatically based on system events.
 For example when making changes to the file system, zypper invokes the snapper command to create snapshots before and after the change.
 This is useful if you are not satisfied with the change zypper made and want to restore the previous state.
-As snapper invoked by zypper snapshots the root file system by default, it is reasonable to exclude specific directories from being snapshot, depending on the nature of data they hold.
-And that is why YaST suggests creating the following separate subvolumes.
+As snapper invoked by zypper creates snapshots of the root file system by default, it makes sense to exclude specific directories from being included in snapshots.
+This is the reason why YaST suggests creating the following separate subvolumes:

 HINT: Size of Btrfs Partition